The 9 Most Important Trout Rigs (With Pictures)

 Bobber rigs are great for fishing with live minnows, since you can easily spot a trout bite when the bobber goes down, and this allows you to delay your hook set long enough to give the trout a little extra time to get the minnow fully inside its mouth.

-When using live minnows as trout bait, it’s important to weigh them down with split shots, so they stay at the right depth.
+When fishing with live minnows as trout bait, it’s important to weigh them down with split shots, so they stay at the right depth.

-The best trout rigging to use with salmon eggs is one of the following options:
+The best trout rig setup to use with salmon eggs is one of the following:

 - Slip bobber rig